 The committee has a number of roles including promoting and maintaining high standards of conduct for councillors and co-opted members in accordance with the members code of conduct.
-The Committee also overviews protocols for member/officer relations, employee's code of conduct, the confidential reporting code and the planning code of conduct.
+The Committee also overviews protocols for member/officer relations, the employee's code of conduct, the confidential reporting code and the planning code of conduct.

-- The Council publishes a forward Plan, which contains details of key decisions to be made by the Council, its Committees and Chief Officers under their delegated powers. - The Council has adopted a revised "Local Code of Corporate Governance" in accordance with the updated CIPFA/SOLACE Framework for Corporate Governance. - The Council has robust systems for identifying and evaluating all significant risks, which are developed and maintained with the pro-active participation of all those associated with planning and delivering services.
+• The Council publishes a forward Plan, which contains details of key decisions to be made by the Council, its Committees and Chief Officers under their delegated powers.

+- The Council has adopted a revised "Local Code of Corporate Governance" in accordance with the updated CIPFA/SOLACE Framework for Corporate Governance. - The Council has robust systems for identifying and evaluating all significant risks, which are developed and maintained with the pro-active participation of all those associated with planning and delivering services.
 A Risk Register is in place and appropriate Members and Officers have been trained in the assessment, management and monitoring of risks.
-All new risk implications are included with every report to Committee. - Through reviews by external auditors, external agencies, Internal Audit, Performance Improvement Teams and Value for Money Teams, the council constantly seeks ways of ensuring the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which its functions are exercised. - Trained and experienced people deliver services.
+All new risk implications are included with every report to Committee. - Through reviews by external auditors, external agencies, Internal Audit, Performance Improvement Teams and Value for money Teams, the council constantly seeks ways of ensuring the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which its functions are exercised. - Trained and experienced people deliver services.
 All posts have a detailed job description and person specification.
-Training needs are identified through the Welfare and Appraisal Scheme. - The council has in post a designated qualified Monitoring Officer.
-It is his function to report on and to ensure compliance with established policies, procedures, laws and regulations.

-- The financial management of the council is conducted in accordance with the financial rules set out in Part 4 of the Constitution and with Financial Regulations.
-The council has designated the Director of Finance and Corporate Services in accordance with Section 151 of the Local Government Act 1972. - The council has in place a Medium Term Financial Plan for 3 years, which is annually updated and ensures that the budgets are fully integrated and aligned to the council's objectives through its Corporate Plan. - The council has an agreed programme for managing and improving value for money. - The council maintains an Internal Audit Section, which operates to the standards set out in the 'Code of Practice for Internal Audit in Local Government in the UK'. - The council has an objective and professional relationship with external auditors and statutory inspectors, as evidenced by the Annual Audit and Inspection Letter. - The council has a performance management framework, which incorporates how we set, intend to deliver and review the council's objectives at all levels.
+Training needs are identified through the Welfare and Appraisal Scheme. - The council has in post a designated qualified Monitoring Officer., whose function is to report on and to ensure compliance with established policies, procedures, laws and regulations. - The financial management of the council is conducted in accordance with the financial rules set out in Part 4 of the Constitution and with Financial Regulations.
+The council has designated the Director of Finance and Corporate Services to undertake those functions in accordance with Section 151 of the Local Government Act 1972. - The council has in place a Medium Term Financial Plan for the period 2008/9 to 2010/11.
+The plan is reviewed annually ensuring budgets are fully integrated and aligned to the council's objectives through its Corporate Plan. - The council has an agreed programme for managing and improving value for money. - The council maintains an Internal Audit Section, which operates to the standards set out in the 'Code of Practice for Internal Audit in Local Government in the UK'. - The council has an objective and professional relationship with external auditors and statutory inspectors, as evidenced by the Annual Audit and Inspection Letter. - The council has a performance management framework, which incorporates how we set, intend to deliver and review the council's objectives at all levels.
 The system is driven by the Corporate Plan, which focuses attention on corporate priorities.
 This is cascaded through departmental service plans, individual employee appraisals and action plans.
-The council's scrutiny committees monitor and scrutinise progress against targets and performance in priority areas affecting relevant service areas, and consider and approve corrective action where necessary, quarterly. - East Durham Homes (EDH) is a contractual partner with links to the council.
-The governance structure is laid down in the Articles of Association and Management Agreement agreed with and issued by the District of Easington.
-This sets out the responsibilities of EDH and its Chief Officers - EDH had adopted the council's Financial Regulations and Standing Orders, and in 2007/8 under a service level agreement employed the council's Internal Audit Service to carry out their audit work.
+The council's scrutiny committees monitor and scrutinise progress against targets and performance in priority areas affecting relevant service areas, and consider and approve corrective action where necessary, quarterly.